UCSBarchlab/PyRTL/README.md

 hardware block (useful for longer running tests -- like a processor model)

-**Ability to Lower Abstraction Level:** add a pass to tranform all complex operators (such as 'cat' and multibit arithmetic operations) down into simple and/or/not gates.
+**Ability to Lower Abstraction Level:** add a pass to transform all complex operators (such as 'cat' and multibit arithmetic operations) down into simple and/or/not gates.
 Useful for prototyping gate-level analysis and as a very simple path to synthesis